ofir-frd/Comprehensive_database_of_Minerals/README.md

-# Predict Minerals Structure from Materials Characteristics
+# Predict Minerals Structure From Materials Characteristics

 A Kaggle dataset.